-For the purpose of the Data Protection Act 1998 (the Act), the data controller is The Edward James Foundation Limited (charity number 1126084 and Company Number: 6689362) of Estate Office, West Dean, Chichester, West Sussex, PO18 0QZ.
+For the purpose of the General Data Protection Regulation (GDPR) the organisation is The Edward James Foundation Limited (charity number 1126084 and Company Number: 6689362) of Estate Office, West Dean, Chichester, West Sussex, PO18 0QZ.
 Our registration number with the Information Commissioner's Office is Z7402406.

 1. Data we collect